Skip to main content

 };

-// Alternative: Use sync endpoint for reliable polling instead of streaming
+// Use sync endpoint for reliable polling — guaranteed no data loss via sequence numbers

 const response = await fetch('https://api.i3x.dev/v1/subscriptions/sync', {